 C.A.P. is an abbreviation for three directives whose mission is to address and resolve these design problems.
 The directives are:

 When we don’t incorporate these directives into the design of a grooming business, productivity is lost.
 Owners running businesses alone, or staff, are left doing more mundane tasks to contain, abate and prevent problems.
 Groomers groom less and endure environmental stress.
-The result is loss of income.
+The result is a loss of income.
 For example, groomers raise their voices over excessive noise every workday.
-Loose hair, dirt and dander travels throughout grooming businesses requiring more cleaning tasks.
-Air conditioning works harder and energy costs rise.
+Loose hair, dirt, and dander travel throughout grooming businesses requiring more cleaning tasks.
+Air conditioning works harder, and energy costs rise.
 C.A.P. directives lead to solutions and create happier groomers with less burnout.

 Containment is the prime directive.
-How well we master containment in our floor plan design ideas affects our ability to successfully implement the two remaining C.A.P. directives, abate, and prevent.
-Noise, dirt, dander, haircoat, excess heat, humidity and fleeing pets can be contained with smart design.
+How well we master containment in our floor plan design ideas affects our ability to successfully implement the remaining C.A.P. directives, abate, and prevent.
+Noise, dirt, dander, haircoat, excess heat, humidity, and fleeing pets can be contained with smart design.

 Traditional grooming design does little to contain these problems.
 We’re going in the opposite direction.
 Contain is our prime directive.
-It is best achieved by wall placement and materials, and gates and doors.
+Wall placement, materials, and gates and doors best achieve it.

-Noisy environments tire the body and mind of both people and pets.
+Noisy environments tire the body and minds of both people and pets.
 Noise is the leading stress factor in every grooming business.
-We telephone pet groomers on a daily basis and most have to raise their voices.
-Some even yell when equipment is running in the background and dogs are barking.
+We telephone pet groomers on a daily basis, and most have to raise their voices.
+Some even yell when equipment is running in the background, and dogs are barking.
 Carpeting helps to absorb sound, but it never belongs in a grooming business.